-Growth in GSC spending in FY 2019 has been partly offset by gap-closing savings in ERS/PFRS.
-Approximately \$62 million in additional pension interest savings was achieved by paying most of the State pension bill in April 2018, rather than monthly as previously assumed.
-Over the multi-year Updated Financial Plan period, outyear pension costs reflect expected investment performance, projected growth in the salary base, and assumptions about future normal and administrative costs.
-Pension costs also reflect repayment of prior-year amortizations, costs for Chapter 41 of 2016 (veteran's pension credit legislation), and other adjustments.
-Similarly, reimbursements collected from agency fringe benefit assessments have been revised based on projected personal service spending and reimbursement rates.
+In addition, the FY 2020 estimate includes gap-closing savings of approximately \$173 million included in the Executive Budget Financial Plan.
+The savings are primarily driven by \$63 million in interest savings achieved by paying the majority of the State pension bill in April 2019, rather than on a monthly basis as previously assumed.
+Over the multi-year Updated Financial Plan period, outyear pension costs reflect expected investment performance, projected growth in salary base, and assumptions about future normal and administrative costs.
+Pension costs also reflect repayment of prior-year amortization, costs for Chapter 41 of 2016 (Veteran's pension credit legislation), and other adjustments.